PCNN-Projects/Codebook/README.md

 ## Repository Structure

-- `codebook.csv` – Main file containing all variables, themes, labels, ontology mappings, and value codings.
+- `codebook.xlsx` – Main file containing all variables, themes, labels, ontology mappings, and value codings.
 - `themes_and_subdomains.md` – A categorized list of all Themes and Subdomains used in the codebook.
 - `instruments_overview.md` – Summary of all validated instruments and questionnaires represented in the codebook.